-This Supplier Manual outlines the fundamental requirements for all Suppliers to Magna International's global operations.
+This GSOR Manual outlines the fundamental operational requirements for all suppliers to Magna International's global operations.
 The Quality Systems requirements have been aligned across all our global manufacturing sites, to the greatest extent possible.
 In addition to the requirements defined in this document, there may be additional Division standards applicable to the Magna operating Group(s) with which you conduct business.
-The quality and delivery requirements defined herein are to be considered an addendur to the Purchase Order and Terms & Conditions issued to all Suppliers and do not replace or alter the terms and conditions covered by these purchasing documents, the Statement of Work (SOW) or warranty agreements.
-Suppliers are als expected to comply with any terms and condition imposed on Magna, by the customer to whom the final products are ultimately being shipped.

-This includes compliance with any specific forms or documents specified by any Customer of Magna.
-Suppliers to Magna are also expected to manage their sub-tier Suppliers of products and services to ensure compliance to the requirement defined within this manual, Magna Purchasing Terms & Conditions, Magna's Supplier Code of Conduct and Ethics, the latest automotive industri standards and any additional Customer or Divisio specific requirements.
+The quality and delivery requirements defined herein are to be considered an addendum to the Purchase Order and Terms & Conditions issued to all Suppliers and do not replace or alter the terms and conditions covered by these purchasing documents, the Statement of Work (SOW) or warranty agreements.
+Suppliers are also expected to comply with any terms and conditions imposed on Magna, by the Customer to whom the final products are ultimately being shipped.
+This includes compliance with any specific forms or documents specified by any global Customer of Magna.
+Suppliers to Magna are also expected to manage their sub-tier suppliers of products and services to ensure compliance to the requirements defined within this manual, Magna Purchasing Terms & Conditions, Magna's Supplier Code of Conduct and Ethics, Magna's Global Sourcing Policy, latest global automotive industry standards and any additional Customer or Division specific requirements.

-1.2 COMMUNICATION -NOTIFICATION OF CHANGES
+1.2 Communication - Notification of Changes

-It is critical that the relationship between Magna and our Suppliers be premised on open, effective and proactive communication.
-The occurrence of Suppliers must be proactive in their communication non-conforming product, unauthorized changes or with their Magna customers (Reference Section 4.4) any related supply chain issues, present a risk to and all changes must be communicated to Magna, both Magna and to Magna's customer(s), when not prior to proceeding with those changes.
-Failure to communicated and managed effectively.
-These risks notify Magna of potential issues or changes will result also manifest themselves at the sub-tier Suppliers in internal elevation, as appropriate, and may result and sub-contractors that comprise the overall supply in notification of the issue to Magna's customers.
-If chain.
-In order to manage these risks most effectively, necessary, a supplier's ISO and/or IATF Registrar will all Suppliers must communicate as early as possible, be contacted and asked to conduct any necessary the following: investigations or assessments.
-In the absence of 1.
-Any pending or potential issue which the proactive communication of potential changes, supplier has identified. any costs incurred by Magna as a result of late
+It is critical that the relationship between Magna and our suppliers be premised on open, effective, and proactive communication.
+The occurrence of non-conforming product, unauthorized changes, or any related supply chain issues, present a risk to both Magna and to Magna's Customer(s), when not communicated and managed effectively.
+These risks also manifest themselves at the sub-tier suppliers and sub-contractors that comprise the overall supply chain.
+In order to manage these risks most effectively, all suppliers must communicate as early as possible, the following: